sabio-engineering/cookbook-dvelp/handbook/hr/expenses-policy.md

 ### Submitting  expenses

-Expenses can be submitted using the [Expenses Google Form](https://goo.gl/forms/OxGsnYRT7UnaoP922).
+Expenses can be submitted using the [DVELP Expenses Platform](https://dvelp-expenses.firebaseapp.com/expenses).

 Following submission they will be reviewed by management.
 If an expense is approved, it will be paid into your bank account.
 If an expense is not approved, your manager will discuss the expense with you.